Speyer - city of administration

 Most of the courses are taught in German language.
 However, in nearly all courses it is possible to write your final course work in English or French.

-The master program “Administrative Sciences” now exists in a revised version and is called “Public Administration” and fits with its new elective module structure perfectly to the programs in Public Administration/ Management or Public Policy of the EMPA partner institutions.
+The Master Programme “Public Administration” corresponds with its elective module structure perfectly to the programs in Public Administration/Management or Public Policy of the EMPA partner institutions.
 The main elective modules are:

 Governance and Administration, Management and Organization, Europeanization and Internationalizing Public Administration and “General or extracurricular studies” (“Studium Generale”).

-The master programs “Public Administration”, “Public Economy” and the MPA “Higher Education and Research Management” have been re-accredited by the international accreditation agency “FIBAA” (Foundation for International Business Administration Accreditation) in fall 2016.
+The Master Programmes “Public Administration” and “Public Economy” have been re-accredited by the international accreditation agency “FIBAA” (Foundation for International Business Administration Accreditation) in fall 2016.

 Deutsche Universität für Verwaltungswissenschaften Speyer